 About AISNSW

-The Association of Independent Schools of NSW is the peak body supporting and representing independent education, specifically independent schools, through offering services in:
+The Association of Independent Schools of New South Wales is the peak body and membership association supporting and representing Independent education, specifically Independent schools in NSW and ACT.

-We also work with governments, statutory authorities and a wide range of other educational stakeholders on behalf of over 480 independent schools, their boards, their principals and heads, their executive, their teachers and support staff.
-These schools educate over 200,000 children from the increasing number of families choosing independent education.
+We also work with governments, statutory authorities and various educational stakeholders on behalf of over 511 Independent schools and campuses, their boards, principals and heads, executives, teachers and support staff.
+These schools educate over 228,600 children from the increasing number of families choosing independent education.

 AISNSW Service Model